w3c/wai-tutorials/source/page-structure/in-page-navigation.html.erb.md

 ## Skip links

 Skip links are historically needed to jump to different sections on the page.
-They were used before WAI-ARIA landmarks were implemented in browsers and assistive technologies and can still be useful in some situations.
+They were used before WAI-ARIA landmarks were implemented in browsers and assistive technologies.
+Skip links are still recommended because browsers still don’t provide keyboard access to landmarks.
+Also, most screen reader users are used to move to the main content using skip links.
 For more information on landmarks see the [Page Sections](sections.html) page.

 These tutorials, for example, have a visually hidden link to the navigation that allows the user to jump directly to the navigation, which comes after the main content of the page.
 This skip link is hidden by default but made visible as soon as it is focused to not confuse sighted keyboard users.
 As the tutorials are designed in a responsive way, the content is linearized on small screens or when zoom is enabled.
 In those cases the navigation menu is on the bottom of the page.
 The skip link is visible to allow all users to jump down to the navigation menus.